Motormary/nextjs-pe2-holidaze/README.md

     pnpm install
    ```

-4. Rename the '.env.example' file inside the root folder to '.env'
+4. Create a '.env' file in the root folder.

-5. Use these values:
+5. Add these values:

   - API_KEY=235c15a7-c0f5-4925-b6ec-59e3f4e2d081